Skip to content

 • Edited vs. published — while editing, the navbar grows a second row that makes it clear you are viewing a local copy, with an Original / Edited toggle to switch between your changes and the published version, and a Discard button to drop them.
 Press Done (the same navbar toggle) to leave edit mode.

 • Move a card to another list — the per-card menu, the per-list Selected menu, and the cross-list All Selected navbar menu each offer a single Move to list… item that opens a picker listing your other decks, collections, and wanted lists.
-Moving a card removes it from the list you’re editing (it disappears from the edited view) and records the move in your exported change file.
+Moving a card removes it from the list you’re editing (it disappears from the edited view) and records the move in your exported change bundle.
 Moving a printing-less card into a collection (which needs a specific printing) opens the same printing picker the Trade Planner uses.
-Because the public site has no server, the destination list is only updated when the change file is later imported into the admin editor and saved.
+Because the public site has no server, the destination list is only updated when the change bundle is later imported into the admin editor and saved.

 • Export your edits — the Export… panel offers two ways to keep your changes: